zwave-js/node-zwave-js/docs/api/valueid.md

 }
 ```

--   `min`: The minumum value that can be assigned to this value
+-   `min`: The minimum value that can be assigned to this value
 -   `max`: The maximum value that can be assigned to this value
 -   `steps`: When only certain values between min and max are allowed, this determines the step size
 -   `default`: The default value